shakespete/react/JS Notes.md

 <h3>Pure Component</h3>
 A Pure Component is a function component that does not contain state and will render the same user interface given the same props.
 In React, a Pure Component is a Component that always renders the same output, given the same properties.

+<h3>Saving Data Locally</h3>
+We can save data locally to the browser using the Web Storage API.
+Data can be saved by either using the window.localStorage or window.sessionStorage objects.
+The sessionStorage API only saves data for the user’s session.
+Closing the tabs or restarting the browser will clear any data saved to sessionStorage.
+On the other hand, localStorage will save data indefinitely until you remove it.
+Loading data from web storage, saving data to web storage, stringifying data, and parsing JSON strings… all of these tasks are synchronous.